Norway's opposition widens poll lead weeks before election

 Stoltenberg has governed over one of Europe’s rare economic success stories, due to the country’s oil and gas wealth, but voters are increasingly disillusioned with his handling of social issues such as health care.

-The poll of 1,000 voters, conducted on August 14-15 by polling agency Norstat on behalf of NRK, had a margin of error between 0.7 and 3.4 percent.
+The poll of 1,000 voters, conducted on Aug.
+14-15 by polling agency Norstat on behalf of NRK, had a margin of error between 0.7 and 3.4 percent.
+(Reporting by Balazs Koranyi; Editing by Anthony Barker)